 Today, I would like to discuss the conformance eye view.
-The first eye view that I am looking at here is of a right knee.
+The first eye view for this custom knee replacement that I am looking at here is of a right knee.
 The eye view is broken down into two pages.

 The first page provides the tibial images.
 The first set of images on the first page of the eye view is going to show us the precise location that the very first cutting jig, the T1, should be placed upon the patient’s bone.